brookemahoney/loopduplicate.com/docroot/sites/default/behat-tests/README.md

 curl -s https://getcomposer.org/installer | php
 ```

+### Drupal Extension

-Install the Drupal Extension and its dependencies; this takes a while before you
-start to see output:
+This takes a while before you start to see output:

 ```shell
 php composer.phar install
 ```

-To ensure everything is set up appropriately, type:
+### Verify

 ```shell
 bin/behat -dl
 ```

-You’ll see a list of steps like the following, but longer, if you’ve installed
-everything successfully:
+You should see something like this:

 ```behat
 default | Given I am an anonymous user